BNasmith/PTForsyth/PTFWorkofChrist.md

 of attributes.

-What, then, does it mean when we hear about the anger of God being turned away ?
+What, then, does it mean when we hear about the anger of God being turned away?
 To begin with, the anger of God means a great deal more than His passion, His temper, His mode of feeling, more than anger as an affection.
 The